PxYu/CSV-for-LSR-ECIR24/README.md

 ## Overview

-In general, there are x steps to fully reproduce our results:
+In general, there are 6 steps to fully reproduce our results:

-1. Learning the retrieval corpus-specific vocabularies (CSV).
+1. Learning corpus-specific vocabularies (CSV).
 2. Pre-training CSV-based language models on the retrieval corpus.
 3. Training and expanding the corpus using TILDE based on the CSV-based LM.
 4. Creating expanded corpus and training data for uniCOIL.
 5. Training uniCOIL based on CSV-based LM.
 6. Inferencing uniCOIL on the expanded corpus and creating the inverted index.
-7. Enjoying better effectiveness and efficiency!

 ## Resources